ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```
-As you can see, you can use 'body' to distinguish whether a call is read or write.
+Notice that, you can use 'body' to distinguish whether a call is read or write.
 (When you would like to read from database, your 'body' variable is nil.)

-Generally, there are many different types of calls you have to make to operate more complex app.
+Generally, there are many different types of calls you have to make to if the app becomes more complex.
 Therefore, it may be a good practice to group endpoints by theme.

 For example, all the UserData related endpoints might be grouped as following: